Just like with any other industry, trends come and go in the world of web design.

 Some things aren’t so much trendy as they are key tenets of just plain ole' good web design.
 For example, legible fonts and creative-yet-effective copy will never go out of style and should be incorporated into every web design strategy.

-Other times, functions like animations, page layouts, and even user interface (UI) elements like scrolling can change with the times.
+Other times, functions like animations, page layouts, and even user interface (UI) elements like scrolling can change with the times, especially on high-traffic pages like the homepage or landing page.
 So, if you’re planning a website refresh or are building a website from scratch, and you want it to look on-trend, what should you incorporate into your build strategy?

 In our experience as a marketing and web design company, these 11 web design trends are set to be the most important in 2022.